Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Properties of the partial differential Chow form

 \section{Properties of the partial differential Chow form}

 In this section, we will prove basic properties of $\Delta$-Chow forms.
-In particular, we will show the $\Delta$-Chow forms are $\Delta$-homogenous and prove the $\Delta$-Chow form has a Poisson-type product formula similar to its ordinary differential counterpart.
+In particular, we will show the $\Delta$-Chow form is $\Delta$-homogenous and has a Poisson-type product formula similar to its ordinary differential counterpart.